d48/scrabble-with-friends-python/README.md

 ### Updates that were made

 1. Pre-calculate all word Scrabble values from the word list for constant time look-up.
-2. Computer player: Check for best valid word score from a subset of the word list that match the length of the player's hand.
+2. Computer player: Check for best valid word score from a subset of the word list that match the length of the player's hand, instead of searching the entire list of ~83k words on each hand.

 # How to make it faster